rudecs/openvcloud/docs/Upgrade/MasterCloudSpace/update_master_cloud_space.md

 ## Update the Master Cloud Space

-The master cloud space typically runs on a remote another OpenvCloud environment, such as at [Mothership1](https://www.mothership1.com/).
+The master cloud space typically runs on a docker inside the controller of the environment.

-One of the virtual machines in the master cloud space is ovc_git.
-This virtual machine is used to upgrade all the others virtual machines of the master cloud space, and all the physical CPU nodes that are managed by that master cloud space.
+One of the containers in the master cloud space is ovc_git.
+This container is used to upgrade all the others virtual machines of the master cloud space, and all the physical CPU nodes that are managed by that master cloud space.

 On ovc_git all OpenvCloud Git repositories are cloned, from which the updates are propagated in the environment.